14th Antiaircraft Artillery Battalion

-The 14th Antiaircraft Artillery Battalion (14th AAA Bn) was an antiaircraft unit in the United States Marine Corps that served during World War II.
+The 14th Antiaircraft Artillery Battalion (14th AAA Bn) was an anti-aircraft unit in the United States Marine Corps that served during World War II.
 The battalion was originally formed in 1943 as the 14th Defense Battalion.
 Its mission was to provide air and coastal defense for advanced naval bases.
 During the war the battalion took part in combat operations in the Solomon Islands and on Guam.
 The battalion was decommissioned on June 30, 1945.
 Since then no other unit has carried the lineage and honors of the 14th Antiaircraft Artillery Battalion.

 History

 Organization

 The 14th Defense Battalion was commissioned on January 15, 1943 in the field on Tulagi in the Solomon Islands.
 Personnel for the battalion were sourced from two batteries from the 5th Defense Battalion and a 5"/51 caliber gun 5-inch battery from the 9th Defense Battalion that were remaining behind on Guadalcanal and Tulagi.
 Because a majority of the battalion's original personnel were from the 5th Defense Battalion the 14th took on the nickname "Five:Fourteenth."